 Always Auto carried out an exhaustive test drive of Volkswagen’s new three-row SUV: the Atlas 2024

 However, there is one negative point that stands out in the 2024 Volkswagen Atlas: the infotainment system, which is complicated and frustrating to operate due to its sensitivity to touch.
-Although the goal was to provide an intuitive experience, there are perceived difficulties in navigating the different functions and settings.
+Although the goal was to provide an intuitive experience, there were perceived difficulties in navigating the different functions and settings.

 Configurations for 2024 Volkswagen Atlas